Senior School SEND Inclusion Policy

 • A SEND Inclusion Register is compiled and updated regularly by the SENCos.

 • A profile of detailed information about individual pupils’ strengths and needs is provided for teachers via the SEND area on Firefly to help them plan and inform their teaching.
-All teachers are expected to recognise the needs of individual pupils, follow advice given on SEND needs in the pupil profile and develop differentiated teaching strategies to maximise learning for all pupils.
+All teachers are expected to recognise the needs of individual pupils, follow advice given on SEND needs in the pupil profile and develop appropriate teaching strategies to maximise learning for all pupils.

 • Pupils who experience difficulties with English and/or Modern Foreign Languages in Year 8 may be offered Communication Studies (literacy support) instead of a third language in Year 9.